Evidence Explorer

 Studied dose: 300–600 mg/day standardized root extract (KSM-66 ≥5% withanolides; Sensoril 125–250 mg at ≥10% withanolide glycosides).

 60-day RCTs of 240–600 mg/day KSM-66 lowered perceived stress and serum cortisol versus placebo (Salve 2019; Lopresti 2019); direct cognition signals come from smaller trials and are not yet robust in healthy adults.
-Stress evidence is roughly B; the cognition grade is honestly C. A liver-safety signal caps the grade regardless of the stress-efficacy data: NIH LiverTox classifies ashwagandha as a "probable" cause of clinically apparent liver injury (likelihood score C), a 2023 case series documented ashwagandha-related liver injury — including deaths — in patients with underlying liver disease, and Australia's TGA issued a liver-safety alert in February 2024.
+Stress evidence is roughly B; the cognition grade is honestly C. A liver-safety signal caps the grade regardless of the stress-efficacy data: NIH LiverTox classifies ashwagandha as a "likely" cause of clinically apparent liver injury (likelihood score B), a 2023 case series documented ashwagandha-related liver injury — including deaths — in patients with underlying liver disease, and Australia's TGA issued a liver-safety alert in February 2024.

-• VitaminEvidence: Grade C
+- VitaminEvidence: Grade C

 B-Complex (B6, B9, B12)

-Core — foundational base
+Core candidate — foundational base

 The nervous-system B vitamins — B6, folate, and B12 — support normal neurological and psychological function and normal nutrient metabolism.
 Measurable cognitive benefit is strongest where baseline status is low or homocysteine is elevated (typically older adults); it is limited in young, well-nourished people.